Nigerian College of Aviation Technology: Operations

 A Nigerian domestic airline, Arik Air, started a scholarship plan in October 2006 for training pilots and aircraft engineers.
 The first 15 students for the Standard Pilot Course were to graduate in November 2008.

 The World Bank tendered for a study on equipment, infrastructure and training needs for the college in November 2008, a preliminary step before allocating funding.
 As of 2009 although the college undertook initial training of commercial pilots, courses in learning to fly new aircraft types and refresher courses were mostly done outside Nigeria.
 In January 2010 the president of Aviation Round Table, Captain Dele Ore, called for increased funding for the college so it could meet its statutory obligations.

 In March 2014, Captain Samuel Akinyele Caulcrick was appointed rector of the college.

 In January 2017, Capt.
 Abdulsalami Mohammed was appointed the Rector/CE of the College.
 He assumed office immediately after he was pronounced the new Rector of the College.

 Incidents

 In July 2008, a trainer aeroplane missed the runway and crashed into the fence.
 The pilot was injured, and the jet slightly damaged.
 Another incident occurred in 2005.

+On the 4th of October 2012, The Accident Investigation Bureau (AIB) was notified by the Nigerian College of Aviation Technology (NCAT) Zaria, of the serious incident involving a Tampico Club TB 9 aircraft, with registration 5N-CBE belonging to NCAT, which occurred at Zaria Aerodrome.